 Due to a recent surge in space activities, a proliferation in artificial satellites and operational spacecraft, and a flourishing commercial space industry, ensuring safety for future autonomous spacecraft has emerged as a unique challenge.
-Although advances in tracking and cataloging orbiting objects^{1-3} have been significant, realtime onboard capabilities still lag behind growing safety demands.
-While strict collision avoidance protocols are enforced from the ground, there is a clear need for more capable onboard systems^{4-6}.
+Although advances in tracking and cataloging orbiting objects1-3 have been significant, real-time onboard capabilities still lag behind growing safety demands.
+While strict collision avoidance protocols are enforced from the ground, there is a clear need for more capable onboard systems4-6.

 Modern collision risk mitigation strategies rely on passively safe relative motion concepts in both the far field and near field7-9.
-Traditionally, safeguarding spacecraft has meant defining geometric regions centered on the client spacecraft, known as Keep-Out Volumes (KOV) or Keep-Out Zones (KOZ).
-These regions are often modeled as ellipsoids with dimensions dictated by anticipated navigation uncertainties that are refined throughout the trajectory's phases10.
-However, assessing passive safety (PS) via relative motion dynamics typically requires state propagation for point-wise PS analysis, making it difficult for real-time safety assessments^{9,11,12}.
-In contrast, recent work has explored using relative orbital elements (ROE) to model relative motion.
-Successful applications in distributed space systems such as GRACE13, TanDEM-X/TerraSAR-X14, and PRISMA15 have shown that enforcing relative eccentricity and inclination (E/I) vector separation can achieve a safe minimum range.
+Traditionally, safeguarding spacecraft has involved defining geometric regions centered on the client spacecraft-known as Keep-Out Volumes (KOV) or Keep-Out Zones (KOZ)-modeled as ellipsoids with dimensions based on navigation uncertainties10.
+Evaluating passive safety (PS) through relative motion dynamics typically requires computing the state at every point^{9,11,12}.
+In contrast, recent work has leveraged relative orbital elements (ROEs) to model relative motion, which can greatly reduce the computational burden of point-wise analysis, thus enabling more real-time capability.
+This approach has been successfully applied to distributed space systems (DSS) such as GRACE13, TanDEM-X/TerraSAR-X14, and PRISMA15, where enforcing relative eccentricity and inclination (E/I) vector separation via ROEs has proven effective for missionsafe operations.

 Prior work on PS assessment has examined reachable sets16 and used differences in orbital elements along with the concept of the KOV to generate avoidance sets17.
 Although robust, computing reachable sets for non-Keplerian dynamics is complex and time-consuming.
-In distributed space system applications, E/I ROEs are frequently used for PS analysis18-22; however, applying the E/I assumption in close-proximity operations introduces limitations^{22, 21}.
-To relax this assumption, Sullivan19 developed closed-form solutions that geometrically characterize an elliptical relative motion as a function of the E/I ROEs.
+In DSS applications, E/I ROEs are frequently used for PS analysis^{18-22}; however, applying the E/I assumption in close-proximity operations introduces limitations 22, 21.
+To relax this assumption, Sullivan19 developed closedform solutions that geometrically characterize an elliptical relative motion as a function of the E/I ROEs.
 Building on these insights, Chernick23 represented the relative motion with a bounding box model, and later, Guffanti20 incorporated these ellipse parameters into PS applications while retaining the E/I assumption without fully examining the ellipse.
 More recently, Borelli et al.22 advanced this framework by modeling the relative motion as a closed polytope with a finite number of boundary constraints.
 Although solutions beyond the E/I assumption remain relatively sparse, more general approaches with high computational efficiency and accuracy are attainable.

 This paper introduces a novel closed-form method in support of real-time PS analysis for ballistic relative motion in the near field.
 The approach builds on the E/I vector separation concept while achieving higher dimensionality and preserving computational efficiency.
-Compared to previous works, this method simplifies PS checking through exact ellipse modeling and employs a rapid search algorithm to quantify PS, providing improved situation awareness.
-The proposed method is applied to a realistic scenario involving the constellation orbit reconfiguration of the Iridium NEXT constellation using NORAD TLE data, detailing representative transfer trajectories for reconfiguration and using the PS method to assess collision risk.
+Compared to previous works, this method simplifies PS checking through exact ellipse modeling and employs a rapid search algorithm to quantify PS.
+The proposed method is applied to a realistic scenario involving the constellation orbit reconfiguration of the Iridium NEXT constellation using NORAD two-line element sets (TLE) data, detailing representative transfer trajectories for reconfiguration and using the PS method to assess collision risk.
 The study demonstrates the method's effectiveness in capturing the dynamics accurately and highlights its potential as a constraint in trajectory planning.